The Centenary Fund

 Athletic Turf Field Project

-Cyclone Fever is sweeping the campus as Centenary College's sports teams make their mark in the national collegiate arena.
+Cyclone Fever is sweeping the campus as Centenary University's sports teams make their mark in the national collegiate arena.
 The College's Wrestling, Women's Lacrosse, Women's Soccer, Men's Lacrosse and other teams have all generated new excitement and focused national attention on our athletic programs.
-With so many of Centenary's student-athletes succeeding on the national level, the College has launched a fund to support the efforts of these standout competitors.
+With so many of Centenary's student-athletes succeeding on the national level, the University has launched a fund to support the efforts of these standout competitors.
 The first goal has been completed: to install a new synthetic turf field for use by the Men's and Women's Soccer and Lacrosse teams.
 The ribbon cutting ceremony for the new field was held on April 15, 2014.
 The new turf will give our teams a competitive edge by expanding practice time opportunities and enhancing safety.

 To see all the great things our athletes have accomplished, click here.